 Morale, Welfare and Recreation programs, non-appropriated fund activities and other operations necessary to support those activities not affected by a shutdown would continue.
-Examples of these excepted activities are operation of dining facilities, physical training and child care activities required to support readiness.
+Examples of these excepted activities are the operation of dining facilities, physical training and childcare activities required to support readiness.

 DoD & On-base Schools